January is often a time of new resolutions, promises to do things better as you start planning your garden tasks.

 Tradition calls for well-wishing to all as the year starts in most of the world!
 May every passing day make you a better person in character, relationship, and health!

-January is often the coldest month of the year, well, in the Northern hemisphere of course, and for gardeners it is often impossible to sink a spade or pick in the frozen soil.
+January is often the coldest month of the year (well, in the Northern hemisphere) and for gardeners it is often impossible to sink a spade in the frozen soil.

-Plants are taking a rest, all the while doing their best to cope with freezing at night and in the early morning.
+Plants are resting, all the while doing their best to cope with freezing at night and in the early morning.

 Last plants to be planted

 It’s usually quite difficult to plant in January because, as mentioned earlier, the soil is often rock-hard.

 However, if a mild spell occurs, feel free to plant the remaining trees, shrubs and fruit trees that you perhaps haven’t had time to plant yet.